Charmeleon Best Moveset

 Blaze strengthens fire moves to inflict 1.5× damage at 1/3 max HP or less.
 That's the one you want on Charmeleon.
 Solar Power is the hidden ability.
 Niche, but it has its uses.

-Charmeleon is a special attacker with base 80 Sp.
+Charmeleon is a mixed attacker with base 64 Attack and 80 Sp.
 Atk.
 Speed tells the real story.
 Base 80 Speed is workable.
 Faster than some, slower than many.

 Present since Red & Blue, Charmeleon appears in 21 games spanning 10 generations.
 Gen 1 originals like Charmeleon have the longest track record of availability in the series.